gbousqu/create_html_from_gdoc/README.md

 <div style="background-color: #fce8e6; padding: 15px; border-radius: 8px; margin: 20px 0; border-left: 5px solid #ea4335;">
   <h4 style="color: #ea4335; margin-top: 0;">Authentication Issues</h4>
   <p>Ensure your Google API credentials are correct and have the necessary permissions</p>
-  <p>Make sure both "Authorized JavaScript origins" and "Authorized redirect URIs" are properly configured in your Google Cloud Console</p>
+  <p>Make sure  "Authorized JavaScript origins" is properly configured in your Google Cloud Console</p>

   <h4 style="color: #ea4335;">Authentication Error on Production Server</h4>
-  <p>If you receive "Failed to open popup window" errors, check that your domain is added to both the JavaScript origins and redirect URIs in the OAuth client settings</p>
+  <p>If you receive "Failed to open popup window" errors, check that your domain is added to the JavaScript origins URIs in the OAuth client settings</p>

   <h4 style="color: #ea4335;">Administration Access</h4>
   <p>If you've lost your admin password, delete the credentials.json file in the assets directory and access admin.html again to reset with the default password "admin"</p>

-  <h4 style="color: #ea4335;">Image Loading Problems</h4>
-  <p>Check that the proxy script can access Google's servers</p>
-  <p>Verify that the images directory has proper write permissions</p>

   <h4 style="color: #ea4335;">Write Permission Errors</h4>
   <p>Verify that the web server has write permissions to the output directory</p>